 Addis Ababa, Ethiopia

-Ethiopian prisoner of conscience Mr Bekele Gerba life in danger due to lack of medical care
+Prisoner of conscience Mr Bekele Gerba's life in danger due to lack of medical care

-Mr Bekele Gerba Ethiopian prisoner of conscience and lecturer in Addis Ababa University life is in danger due to lack of medical care.
+Mr Bekele Gerba is Ethiopian prisoner of conscience and former lecturer in Addis Ababa University.
+His life seem to be in danger due to lack of medical care.
 He has served the 3 year and 6 months imprisonment almost one month ago.
-However, he is still suffering in notorious Ethiopian prison with serious ailment because Ethiopian government doesn’t want to release him even after he has served his time behind the bar.
+However, he is still suffering in notorious Ethiopian prison with serious ailment simply because Ethiopian government don’t want to release him even after he served his time behind the bar.
 Mr Bekele is a father of four young children who needs him most this time.